Skip to main content

 Tennessee snapshot for seniors

-Official state and federal facts help show why local help matters.
+Official facts show why local help matters.
 Tennessee has large cities, small towns, mountain counties, and rural areas where one phone call can save time.
 The Census QuickFacts page gives statewide population and age data.
+For a broader state benefits overview, our Tennessee benefits guide can help you compare other kinds of help.

 Fact Current figure or source Why it matters

-State population About 7.3 million residents Demand for help is high in both cities and rural counties.
+State population About 7.3 million residents Demand is high in both cities and rural counties.

 Adults 65 and older About 17.7% of Tennesseans Many households may need aging services now or soon.